This article has links to products and services we recommend, which we may make a commission from.

-Spread over thick chunks of grilled octopus, is a thin layer of chimichurri sauce and olive aioli.
-To go along with the octopus is a side of whipped potatoes.
+Spread over thick chunks of grilled octopus is a thin layer of chimichurri sauce and olive aioli, all atop a side of whipped potatoes.

 The octopus is incredibly tender and mild.
-The vibrant flavors of the chimichurri sauce, together with the octopus and potatoes create the perfect blend of fresh and delightful flavor
+The vibrant flavors of the chimichurri sauce, together with the octopus and potatoes create the perfect blend of fresh, delicious flavors.

 When we mentioned our experience in Peru to chef Miguel, he immediately had us try his version of anticuchos corazon.

-A heaping plate of beef heart on skewers served with fried potatoes, choclo (Peruvian corn) and topped with a spicy sauce (aji panca) was delivered to our table.
+A heaping plate of beef heart on skewers with fried potatoes, choclo (Peruvian corn) topped with a spicy sauce (aji panca) was delivered to our table.